wmfe/h5offline/README.md

 ### Attention

 !
-You maybe need to change your pluginId,which default is bdwm.plugin.offlinetest.
+You maybe need to change your pluginId,which default is `bdwm.plugin.offlinetest`.

 ### Fork It And Make Your Own